Lepton sourced baryon asymmetry in the fourth generation model: Baryon asymmetry

 Note that the Jarlskog invariant for the $4\times 4$ CKM matrix in Eq.~(\ref{jal}) is negative.
 To guarantee a positive $\Lambda^2$ in Eq.~(\ref{eq}), we must relate the sign $s_f$ to the third component $I_{3f}$ of the fermion $f$, $s_f=2I_{3f}$ ($I_{3f}$ has the magnitude of $1/2$).
 The relation accords with the choice $s_t=+1$ ($s_\tau=-1$) for the top-sourced ($\tau$-sourced) operator in \cite{DeVries:2018aul} inferred by the observed BAU.
 It is worth emphasizing that the sign $s_f$ is not a fitting parameter, but can be specified in our formalism.
 Equation~(\ref{eq}) then sets the new physics scale

 manifesting that $\Lambda$ is independent of the flavor $f$, contrary to the treatment in \cite{DeVries:2018aul,Huber:2006ri}.

 Equation~(\ref{lam}) requires the knowledge of the symmetry restoration scale $\Lambda_s$ for estimating the new physics scale $\Lambda$, which can be determined in a RG analysis on the relevant Yukawa couplings.
 Though the evolutions of the Yukawa couplings have been probed in \cite{Li:2025bon}, the exact scale for the symmetry restoration remains unaddressed in the SM4.
-It was shown \cite{Li:2023fim} that fourth generation quarks with order-of-TeV masses form bound states at a low scale, and that the heavy bound states couple to Higgs bosons weakly.
-This is the reason why heavy fourth generation quarks bypass the experimental constraint from Higgs production via gluon fusion.
+It was shown \cite{Li:2023fim} that fourth generation quarks with order-of-TeV masses form bound states at a low scale, and that the heavy bound states couple to Higgs bosons more weakly.
 It means that heavy quark effects ought to be excluded, when the RG equations are solved around the electroweak scale.
 Heavy quarks, as physical degrees of freedom at a high scale, contribute to the RG evolution above the restoration scale.
-Such a two-stage RG study was not made in \cite{Li:2025bon}; the purpose of \cite{Li:2025bon} is to explore the Yukawa couplings of fourth generation quarks around the UV fixed point, and to certify that they are below the critical values for establishing condensates, and the electroweak symmetric phase exists at a high energy in the SM4.
+Such a two-stage RG study was not done in \cite{Li:2025bon}; the purpose of \cite{Li:2025bon} is to explore the Yukawa couplings of fourth generation quarks around the UV fixed point, and to certify that they are below the critical values for establishing condensates, and the electroweak symmetric phase exists at a high energy in the SM4.